-In November 2015 Urban Outfitters purchased the Pizzeria Vetri chain from the Vetri Family and was expected to introduce the chain to its flagship stores having already started offering books, coffee and some food in their newest stores.
+In November 2015 Urban Outfitters purchased the Pizzeria Vetri chain from the Vetri Family and was expected to introduce the chain to its flagship stores have already started offering books, coffee and some food in their newest stores.
 The outcome of this risky purchase is not yet clear, it certainly offers a unique experience, but there are plenty of other ways to use experiences to gain a competitive edge and all signs point to digital.

 Retailers are starting to create multi-channel shopping experiences, that is, bringing online into their bricks and mortar stores.
-Apple have created a seamless link between the convenience of electronic payment and the reassurance of shopping in-store by removing the traditional till area.
-Instead payments are processed by staff on iPads, the receipt is then emailed directly to the customer.
+Apple has created a seamless link between the convenience of electronic payment and the reassurance of shopping in-store by removing the traditional till area.
+Instead, payments are processed by staff on iPads, the receipt is then emailed directly to the customer.

 This concept can be easily adapted to function in a wide variety of stores, offering additional convenience to customers who wish to take advantage of online services, whilst maintaining the traditional store features.
 Allowing customers to talk to expert staff, view the product they’re interested in, in a physical store, before easily placing an order online for swift home delivery could be particularly beneficial in a store selling larger merchandise such as furniture and white goods.

 Providing customers with a shopping option which allows them to walk into a store, scan an item, pay for it on their phone and either leave with the product or organise home delivery is just half the picture.
 As augmented reality technology develops it is expected it will soon be possible to reduce the scope of a customer’s search.
 Apps are already in development allowing customers to programme their phones with the products they are looking for and then see only those products on the store shelves.